huggingface/blog/vq-diffusion.md

 ### Demo

-🧨 Diffusers lets you run VQ Diffusion with just a few lines of code.
+🧨 Diffusers lets you run VQ-Diffusion with just a few lines of code.

 Install dependencies
 ```bash